Confusion Is Sex: Content

 In a 1984 Trouser Press review, John Leland stated that, on this album, "confusion reigns and happily so.
 This album sprays out slivers of ringing, reeling, screaming six-string debris, much of it produced with drumsticks and weird tunings.
 Partaking of Branca's dissonance, Flipper's anarchy and PIL's desperation, these Lower East Side arties capture the violence and hope of their neighborhood.
 If these sounds hit like an aural root canal, that's just what the doctor ordered."

 The cover image is a sketch by bassist Kim Gordon of guitarist Thurston Moore.
 This image was used on gig posters early in the band's career.

+Reception

+Though considered an important example of no wave, the album has received polarized reception in the decades since its release.
+Blender described the album as, "a strike against pop goop, and practically a manifesto against pleasure."
+Writing for the Chicago Tribune, Greg Kot claimed that, "Sonic Youth's initial attempts at capturing its noise-guitar revolution fell flat on the 'Confusion is Sex' album."

+On the contrary, Spin claimed that the album, "stands as the great document of early Sonic Youth," while Chuck Eddy of Entertainment Weekly referred to the album as "the band's funniest, hardest-rocking, and most underrated album ever."